 - Cost of living in Toledo is 13% below the national average.

-- Niche.com says Toledo is the 8th-best place to live in Lucas County (where Toledo is located) and gives the city strong ratings for nightlife, diversity, and family living.
+- Niche.com says Toledo is one of the best places to live in Lucas County (where Toledo is located) and gives the city strong ratings for nightlife, diversity, and family living.

 - Climate in Toledo is humid continental with four distinct seasons, warm and humid summers and cold snowy winters.